-Our 2008 annual report and our Annual Report on Form 10-K for fiscal year 2008, including financial statements, are being mailed with this proxy statement to all stockholders of record as of April 3, 2009, including those stockholders whose shares are held in a brokerage, bank or similar account, who will receive the same mailing from the organization holding the account.
+Our 2009 annual report and our Annual Report on Form 10-K for fiscal year 2009, including financial statements, are being mailed with this proxy statement to all stockholders of record as of March 29, 2010, including those stockholders whose shares are held in a brokerage, bank or similar account, who will receive the same mailing from the organization holding the account.
+Stockholders who wish to obtain an additional copy of our Annual Report on Form 10-K, for the fiscal year ended December 31, 2009, may do so without charge by writing to Investor Relations, Grand Canyon Education, Inc., 3300 W. Camelback Road, Phoenix, Arizona 85017.